 - 27. One operations / maintenance facility may be established at either the northern or southern clusters of the Project Envelope.
-The maximum height of the operations and maintenance facility shall be 8 metres above finished ground level and the maximum building footprint shall not exceed 6.000 m2. - 28.
+The maximum height of the operations and maintenance facility shall be 8 metres above finished ground level and the maximum building footprint shall not exceed 6,000 m2. - 28.
 One electricity substation / switchyard building may be established at each of the northern and southern clusters of the Project Envelope.
-The maximum height of the electricity substation / switchyard buildings shall be 7 metres at finished ground level, with gantry structures and lighting / lightening arrestors not exceeding 20 metres above finished ground level.
+The maximum height of the electricity substation / switchyard buildings shall be 7 metres abovet finished ground level, with gantry structures and lighting / lightening arrestors not exceeding 20 metres above finished ground level.
 The maximum building footprint of the electricity substation / switchyard, inclusive of car parking, shall not exceed 4.800 m2. - 29.
-All supporting infrastructure to the Kaiwaikawe Wind Farm authorised as part of this resource consent may be located within the No Turbine Area, with the exception of any temporary and development / investigation meteorological masts authorised by Conditions 20 and 22. - Temporary and development / investigation meteorological masts may, however, be located in those parts of the Project Envelope identified as No Turbine Area Other. - 30.
-The 33 kV electrical and fibre optic cable network linking the northern and southern clusters of the Project Envelope shall be located underground within the Connection Envelope.
+All supporting infrastructure to the Kaiwaikawe Wind Farm authorised as part of this resource consent may be located within those parts of the Project Envelope identified as the No Turbine Areas Ecology and No Turbine Areas Other, with the exception of any temporary and development / investigation meteorological masts authorised by Conditions 20 and [22].

+Temporary and development / investigation meteorological masts may, however, not be located in those parts of the Project Envelope identified as No Turbine Areas - EcologyOther.

+30. The 33 kV electrical and fibre optic cable network linking the northern and southern clusters of the Project Envelope shall be located underground within the Connection Envelope.